dennisvds/MRS-Digital-Phantom/README.md

-│   ├── plot_variations.ipynb       # Notebook used to generate paper results for variations in simulated data ├── outputs/                        # Folder containing simulation outputs used in the publication ├── simulation/                     # Folder with simulation scripts and signal models │   ├── basissets/                  # Code for generating basissets using MRSCloud [REF] │   ├── FID-A/                      # FID-A code needed for basisset and lipid generation │   ├── lipids/                     # Code for generating lipid signal based on SimnTG │   ├── macromolecules/             # Code for generating macromolecules signals based on │   ├── water                       # Code for generating residual water signals based on ├── utils/                          # Utility scripts for plotting, loading, and setting definitions ├── config.json                     # Example of a configuration file in .JSON format ├── main.py                         # Main script that runs the GUI
+│   ├── plot_variations.ipynb       # Notebook used to generate paper results for variations in simulated data ├── outputs/                        # Folder containing simulation outputs used in the publication ├── simulation/                     # Folder with simulation scripts and signal models │   ├── basissets/                  # Code for generating basissets (using MRSCloud) │   ├── FID-A/                      # FID-A code needed for basisset and lipid generation │   ├── lipids/                     # Code for generating lipid signal (based on SimnTG) │   ├── macromolecules/             # Code for generating macromolecules signals │   ├── water                       # Code for generating residual water signals ├── utils/                          # Utility scripts for plotting, loading, and setting definitions ├── config.json                     # Example of a configuration file in .JSON format ├── main.py                         # Main script that runs the GUI